Key proposals in Major League Baseball labor negotiations | WTOP News

 FREE AGENT DRAFT PICK COMPENSATION

-MLB and MLBPA: Agree to eliminate compensation, which has existed since 1976 and existed for qualified free agents since 2012.
+MLB and MLBPA: Agree to eliminate direct amateur draft-pick compensation, which has existed since 1976 and existed for qualified free agents since 2012.

+MLB proposed that a team losing a free agent would receive draft-pick compensation based on revenue-sharing status and whether a club had been over the luxury tax threshold.
+For a free agent who had spent the entire season with one team, there would would be four compensation tiers based on:

+— $25 million in guaranteed salary or $18 million average annual value (AAV),

 SALARY ARBITRATION